Living Document

 The Superannuation Guarantee (SG) rate reached its legislated ceiling of 12% on 1 July 2025 after a decade-long incremental increase from 9.5%.
 No further increases are legislated for FY2026-27 or beyond.
 Employers must continue paying SG on ordinary time earnings up to the maximum super contribution base.

-The concessional contributions cap is expected to remain at $30,000 per year, while the non-concessional cap stays at $120,000.
+The concessional contributions cap rises to $32,500 per year for FY2026-27, while the non-concessional cap rises to $130,000 (announced February 2026).
 These caps are indexed to Average Weekly Ordinary Time Earnings (AWOTE) and are rounded down to the nearest $2,500.

 HECS-HELP Threshold Update